Temple of the Heart’s Imagination

 Serge’s energy and dedication are boundless.
 He is an agent, a catalyst, an activist for the arts and philosopy; facilitating, encouraging, supporting and inspiring all who cross his path, helping them to realize their dreams according to the present and in terms of the future, revealing “the thinker and the poet in my fellow workers.”

 I first met Serge in the Tenderloin at a campaign kickoff party for our district supervisor in 2002.
 Refreshments at the party included several enormous chocolate flat cakes, of which I took two large slices.
 Upon helping himself to some cake, a slender, well-disposed gentleman, perhaps in his seventies, with aristocratic features and bright, deep-set eyes, sat down next to me.
-I made some comment about my love of chocolate, to which he replied that the sharing of a hot cacao beverage while seated under a cacao tree was central to the Toltec concept of friendship.
+I made some comment about my love of chocolate, to which he replied that the Toltec concept of friendship included sharing a hot cacao beverage while seated under a cacao tree.
 I remembered reading something about the Toltec (or was it the Olmec?) in one of my boyhood books, Indians of the Americas, but whatever I learned had been lost in time.
 Serge shared his extensive knowledge with me, revealing that he had even translated some Toltec poetry.
 The party receded into background noise as we conversed and thus our friendship was begun.

 We have come to dream.